The decades-long rise of esports

 From classic Nintendo games like Super Smash Bros., to high-intensity, first-person shooter games like Call of Duty, esports has brought video games and competition to a worldwide stage, including Elon’s campus.

 Elon Club Esports is a university-recognized organization that supports students interested in esports, connecting players to tournaments and other esports-related events such as viewing parties and in-house competitions.
-Each year, the club forms teams based on interest competing in popular games such as League of Legends, Overwatch, Rainbow Six: Siege and the aforementioned Super Smash Bros.
+Each year, the club forms teams based on interest competing in popular games such as League of Legends, Overwatch, Rainbow Six: Siege, Rocket League and the aforementioned Super Smash Bros.

 Elon Esports is a chapter of Tespa, a network of college clubs founded to promote gaming culture and host college esports events and competitions.
 Partnered with Blizzard, Twitch, Rocket League and Republic of Gamers, Tespa helps promote esports, provides prize support for events, and facilitates relationships between schools.